cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 The VDAF abstraction, presented in {{vdaf}}, is based on a variety of multi-party protocols for privacy-preserving measurement that have been proposed in the literature in recent years.
-These protocols vary in their operational and security considerations in (often) subtle ways.
-Thus the primary goal of this document is to specify these considerations and provide a unified abstraction that gives cryptographers design criteria for new constructions.
-This document's considerations are derived from the concurrent effort to standardize a protocol for privacy-preserving measurement in [PPM].
+These protocols vary in their operational and security considerations, sometimes in subtle ways.
+Thus the primary goal of this document is to provide a unified abstraction that provides applications with a uniform interface for accessing privacy-preserving measurement schemes, while providing cryptographers with design criteria for new constructions.

 This document also specifies two concrete VDAF schemes, each based on a protocol from the literature.